BW-Better-Professor-1/back-end/README.md

 * POST to: *"/api/students/:id/add-project"*

-This end points allows a student to post a new project
+This end points allows a student to post a new project (uses parameters to link the student id to the project)

     * Expects: a new project object: